michaeldoody/whisker_control/README.md

 ![Whisker Calibration](media/whisker_calibration.png)

 Next, I used the script `cam_calibration.cpp` to measure the reticle in pixels and calculate pixels/μm (displayed below).
-This project is still a work in progress, so the next steps are to finish the script `whisker.cpp` which takes this pixels/mm constant, measures the diameter of the whisker directly outside the oven, and performs the velocity control loop.
+This project is still a work in progress, so the next step is to finish the script `whisker.cpp` which takes the pixels/μm constant, measures the diameter of the whisker section that is directly outside the oven, and performs the velocity control loop.

 ![Camera Calibration](media/cam_calibration.png)